Break Away from a Traditional to a High-Performance Organization

-Businesses who merely accept the way things are and do not challenge themselves to think bigger will continue to struggle in our multi-generational work environment. millennials are seeking a different type of work environment, such as a High-Performance organization vs the traditional one that has dominated organizations since the industrial revolution.
-As you read through the below characteristics, make note of the ones you see in your own organization.
-How can you challenge your institution to rise above?
+Businesses who merely accept the way things are and do not challenge themselves to think bigger will continue to struggle in our multi-generational work environment.
+Millennials are seeking a different type of work environment, such as a High-Performance organization vs. the traditional one that has dominated organizations since the industrial revolution.
+As you read through the below characteristics, make a note of the ones you see in your organization.
+How can you challenge your institution to embrace change?

 TRADITIONAL PARADIGM: IT’S JUST THE WAY WE DO IT

 In 1903 Fredrick Taylor coined the phrase “Scientific Management” to describe the Traditional Paradigm.
 He and other contemporaries, like Max Weber, believed organizations need to be standardized and centrally controlled.
 For this reason, the Traditional Paradigm is often called the “command and control model.”
-Until recently, the basic principles of this model dominated people’s thinking \within organizations.
+Until recently, these basic principles of this model dominated people’s thinking within organizations:

-SPECIALIZATION AND STANDARDIZATION: Jobs are focused on a routine, and often feel repetitive.
-Employees are instructed to perform tasks one particular way, which is designated as the best and only way.
-Though this makes managing employees easier, it stifles creativity and leaves little room for improvement suggestions.
+SPECIALIZATION AND STANDARDIZATION: Jobs are focused on a routine and often feel repetitive.
+Employees are instructed to perform tasks one way, which is designated as the best and only way.
+This makes managing employees more straightforward, but it stifles creativity and leaves little room for improvement or feedback.
 Employees feel choked and cornered with no outlet for growth.

-DIVISION OF LABOR: Departments have very little communication with each other, and employees do not see the importance of their work in relation to others or the “big picture” of the organization.
-They may be extremely skilled and efficient, but do not understand the final outcome.
+DIVISION OF LABOR: Often called ‘stove-piping,’ departments have very little communication with each other, and employees do not see the importance of their work in relation to others or the “big picture” of the organization.
+While they may be extremely skilled and efficient, employees do not understand their value to the organization or the role they play in the outcome.

 CENTRALIZATION: Decision-making power is only granted to a few key individuals in leadership roles.
-This leads to inefficiency, inflexibility and bitter employees who feel powerless.
+This leads to inefficiency and inflexibility and too bitter employees who feel powerless.

-UNIFORMITY: Rules, policies, and procedures are the “exact same” for the entirety of the organization.
+UNIFORMITY: Rules, policies, and procedures are the “same” for the entire organization.
 Employees are expected to fit a specific mold and not stray from it.
-This “by the book” model requires all situations and people to be treated in the exact same manner.
+This “by the book” model requires all situations and people to be treated in the same manner.